Telegram is encrypted, private, secure, and independent, making it a better alternative to WhatsApp, which is owned by data-harvesting Facebook.

 Signal offers the best of both: it is end-to-end encrypted by default, lets you hide your chats even from Signal itself, and is independently owned.

-For absolute anonymity, use a burner sim when signing up to use messaging apps so you don’t get tracked through your normal phone number.
+For improved anonymity, use a burner sim when signing up to use messaging apps so you don’t get tracked through your normal phone number.
 Your messaging app should always be end-to-end encrypted for both one-on-one chats AND group chats.
 If it is, we’re more likely to give it our seal of approval.

 Want to read more like this?